ssm0318/WhoamI-Today-app/README.md

 ## 📱 Overview

-WhoAmIToday is a React Native mobile application that provides a platform for users to explore and express their daily identity through an interactive web-based service.
+WhoAmIToday is a React Native mobile application that enables users to discover and express themselves through an innovative social platform delivered via an integrated web experience.

 ## 🛠 Tech Stack